DanHodgson12/Sumerata-Designs/README.md

 - Shop - the [Sumersata Designs Etsy](https://www.etsy.com/shop/SumersataDesigns) store where the user can browse or purchase pre-made designs.
 - Courses - the [CraftCourses.com](https://www.craftcourses.com/craft-workshops?keyword=sumersata) website where the user can browse or purchase crafting courses that Sumersata Designs offer.
 - Events - the [Sumersata Designs Facebook](https://www.facebook.com/SumersataDesigns) page where the user can see any upcoming events for the business.

+This section lets the user [know how and where to purchase products and courses](#user-stories).

 These are all clickable links and there's a hover effect for each card to accentuate this.